-Many of the building styles found within the Old Town Historic District are noted on the Colorado History web site.
-These style descriptions will assist the city in determining which features are key to a property's significance.
+The Architectural Style descriptions will assist the City in determining which features are key to a property's significance.
 Note that styles are rarely "pure" in form, and a wide range exists within individual styles.
+Please see the Appendix for a description of the Architectural Styles found in the Old Town Historic District.